otvam/pypeec/docs/content/warnings.rst

     The **dependencies** are under **various licences**.
     Make sure to respect these licenses if you package and/or distribute these libraries.
     Qt is under a copyleft license (LGPL and GPL).
 FFTW is also under a copyleft license (GPL).
-    MKL/PARDISO and CUDA are proprietary software (these libraries are optional).
+    INTEL/MKL and NVIDIA/CUDA are proprietary software (these libraries are optional).